pantheon-systems/documentation/source/_docs/migrate-troubleshooting.md

 ### What if I can't use drush on my existing Drupal site?

-As an alternative to `drush` you can follow this doc to [manually migrate](/docs/drupal-export).your Drupal site.
+As an alternative to `drush` you can manually export and migrate.
+For details, see [Export an Existing Drupal Site](/docs/drupal-export).

 ### Are database table prefixes supported?